 Apple Payments Inc. stores, and may use, the user's transaction data for troubleshooting, fraud prevention, and regulatory purposes once a transaction is completed.
-The rest of Apple doesn't know who the user sent money to, received money from, or where the user made a purchase with their Apple Cash card.
+The rest of Apple doesn't know who the user sent money to, received money from, or where the user made a purchase with their Apple Cash card

 When the user sends money with Apple Pay, adds money to an Apple Cash account, or transfers money to a bank account, a call is made to the Apple Pay servers to obtain a cryptographic nonce, which is similar to the value returned for Apple Pay within apps.
 The nonce, along with other transaction data, is passed to the Secure Element to generate a payment signature.
+When the payment signature comes out of the Secure Element, it's passed to the Apple Pay servers.
 The signature is returned to the Apple Pay servers.
 The authentication, integrity, and correctness of the transaction is verified through the payment signature and the nonce by Apple Pay servers.
 Money transfer is then initiated, and the user is notified of a completed transaction.